stewbasic/CommandItem/readme.md

 This section is essentially notes for myself...
 * Fix recipe when tertiary stack has >1 item and shift click result.
 * Deal with JSON formatted book contents.
 Can't use IChatComponent.getFormattedText on server.
 Can put format codes in Lore/Name NBT
-* Add other parameters (consume on use, use time, max stack?)
 * Try vanilla client (acceptableRemoteVersions="")
 * Right click slate to open GUI (display tab, command tab)
 * Attach data from GUI to slate, to make the slate like a rune factory